What is Peer Pressure?

 Is Positive Peer Pressure Effective?

 While negative peer pressure may surround you in your daily life, you might not notice when positive peer pressure also affects your daily life.
 This type of peer pressure is used to encourage you to do good things for yourself and for others.
-For instance, a group of friends might organize a food drive to help feed the homeless.
+For instance, a group of friends might volunteer for an animal shelter, or organize a food drive to help feed the homeless.
 In doing so, they might try to get you to join in on the endeavor.
 While this still counts as peer pressure, it’s used for positive results.
 Positive peer pressure can help you with fitness goals, having a nutritious diet, and leading a sober lifestyle.

 Where Can You Find Positive Peer Pressure?

 There are examples of positive peer pressure around you in your daily life, but you must look for them.
 If you’re in high school or college, you can find positive peer pressure by joining a study group.
 This is a group of people who get together for the purpose of helping everyone improve their grades.
 They help one another learn the materials and encourage each other to perform better in class.
 You can also join social activism groups on campus that focus on improving a cause within your community.
 Sports teams, musical bands and a variety of athletic activities can also serve as sources of positive peer pressure.
 They can expose you to others who share your same interests.

 You can also find positive peer pressure when you enter into an inpatient addiction treatment program.
 While individual therapy is an important part of this process, individuals are also encouraged to engage in group meetings.
 These meetings involve getting a group of clients together to discuss their experiences with addiction.
 This helps others in the group learn more about the challenges and victories involved in recovery.
 They can also help others by offering support to other members of the group.
 This is an effective part of recovery because group support meetings serve as the basis for the peer support network you’ll develop.
 This support can help you maintain your sobriety when you’re faced with negative peer pressure in the outside world.